hemmaty/Products-With-Promotion-REST-API/README.md

-# Welcome to Products Service
+# Promotional Products REST API

 This is a simple API for getting product List By Promotion!